j3k0/cordova-plugin-purchase/doc/api.md

  - `product.downloaded` - Non-consumable content has been successfully downloaded for this product
  - `product.additionalData` - additional data possibly required for product purchase
  - `product.transaction` - Latest transaction data for this product (see [transactions](#transactions)).
+ - `product.expiryDate` - Latest known expiry date for a subscription (a javascript Date)
+ - `product.lastRenewalDate - Latest date a subscription was renewed (a javascript Date)

 ### *store.Product* public methods